cliffchencodes/FlavorFindr/README.md

 Lastly, the ‘run.py’ file runs the Flask application.

 ### Code Flow
 As it comes together, ‘run.py’ is run first to open up the application.
 The user then completes a sample operation such as an add.
 The data is parsed from the HTML and processed by ‘userAPI_noDjango.py’ and formatted into a JSON.
 The JSON is then passed to a request that is sent to the firebase to be appended to the database.
 Lastly, a success message is received by ‘userAPI_noDjango.py’ and the message routes the user to either a successful or failed view.
 A back button is available on the resulting pages to bring the admin or user back to the main page so further actions can be taken.
+The firebase databases are hashed on the first letter of the food's name, and there are 5 available databases.

 ### To Run the Program
 To run the program, simply run 'run.py' and the app will run locally!